arviz-devs/xarray-einstats/docs/source/background/linalg.md

 even a game changer.

-After considering some alternatives, we ended up deciding on providing the infrastructure and encouraging monkeypatching as a way for users to costumize this logic.
+After considering some alternatives, we ended up deciding on providing the infrastructure and encouraging monkeypatching as a way for users to customize this logic.
 We want the functions in this module to have a simple call signature as close as possible to their numpy counterpart.
 Using alternatives like inheritance would require restructuring the module into a class and class methods.
 More functional approaches require